kolmoblocks/docs/content/documentation/whitepaper.md

   return dep('CC646') + "-" + dep('CC646')[::-1]
 ```

 Kolmoblocks enable block composability: being able to refer and access other data blocks in its code.
-Such blocks are referred to as block dependencies and need to be ren-
-dered anf evaluated in order for the target block to be rendered.
+Such blocks are referred to as block dependencies and need to be rendered and evaluated in order for the target block to be rendered.

 ### Kolmoblock Language

 Kolmoblocks cannot be written for an existing general purpose programming interpreter.
-In order to assure security and reproducability, the kolmoblock interpreter needs to be run in a sandboxed execution environment.
-Such a domain-specific interpreter and the programming language it relies upon is referred to as **kolmolang** (a Kolmogorov block somain-specific language).
+In order to assure security and reproducibility, the kolmoblock interpreter needs to be run in a sandboxed execution environment.
+Such a domain-specific interpreter and the programming language it relies upon is referred to as **kolmolang** (a Kolmogorov block domain-specific language).
 Kolmolang’s domain of use defines the features it needs to have:

 1.	**homoiconic macros:** in Kolmoblock language, the code is a just a data structure abstract syntax tree (AST) of the interpreter is the data structure
-2.	**determenistic virtual state machine:** kolmoblocks enable determenistic, reproducable rendering across platforms and nodes.
+2.	**deterministic virtual state machine:** kolmoblocks enable deterministic, reproducible rendering across platforms and nodes.
 Kolmoblock language is parsed in a domain-specific virtual machine, defined by the set of recognizable opcodes

-Kolmolang is fundamentally a Turing-complete dynaming programming language of Lisp programming language family [[4](arxiv.org/abs/1608.02621)] which makes it meet these requirements.
+Kolmolang is fundamentally a Turing-complete dynamic programming language of Lisp programming language family [[4](arxiv.org/abs/1608.02621)] which makes it meet these requirements.
 Among other things, the design decisions behind kolmoblocks were informed by the lessons from the other domain specific virtual machine environments: Javascript,
 JVM, Webassembly and Ethereum Virtual Machine.